-This Soundex function convert any given characters expression into four digit code based on the string sound.
-It will place first character from the character_expression as first digit, and remaining are number.
-In some cases, it will add 0’s to the end to complete four digit code.
+This Soundex function converts any given character’s expression into four-digit code based on the string sound.
+It will place the first character from the character_expression as the first digit, and the remaining are number.
+In some cases, it will add 0’s to the end to complete the four-digit code.

 SQL SOUNDEX Function Example

 The following list of examples will help you to understand the Soundex function.